Sport in Armenia: Football

 Football is the most popular sport in Armenia.
 Armenia used to play as part of the USSR national football team at the international level.
 Their most successful team was Yerevan's FC Ararat, which had claimed Soviet championship in the 1973, and had also gone to post home victory against FC Bayern Munich in the 1974–75 European Cup.
 Armenia played as part of the USSR until 1992, when the Armenia national football team played their first official match, representing solely Armenia, against Moldova.
 The national team is controlled by the Football Federation of Armenia.
 The Armenian Premier League is the top flight football competition in Armenia.
 The league currently consists of ten teams, and relegates to the Armenian First League.
 Over the years, the league has evolved from a small competition, consisting of only eight teams to two separate divisions.
 Armenia also has many football venues, such as the Hrazdan Stadium and Vazgen Sargsyan Republican Stadium.

 Henrikh Mkhitaryan is currently the most prominent footballer in Armenia.

 Nikita Simonyan was a member of the Olympic gold medal winning Soviet Union national football team at the 1956 Summer Olympics and a four-time Soviet Top League and two-time Soviet Cup winner playing for FC Spartak Moscow.
 Simonyan also became the Soviet Top League top goalscorer three times.
 He also holds the record for most league goals scored for Spartak Moscow at 133.
 After retiring from football, he became the head coach of Spartak and later became the manager of both Spartak and FC Ararat Yerevan.
 Both teams won the Soviet Top League under Simonyan's management.

 Henrikh Mkhitaryan is the current captain of the Armenia national football team and the team's star player.
 Mkhitaryan won the Armenian Premier League four times and the Armenian Supercup twice as a player for FC Pyunik.
 He has also been given the Armenian Footballer of the Year award nine times.
 As of 8 September 2019, Mkhitaryan is the top goalscorer of all time for the Armenia national team with 29 goals.
 Many other Armenian players have played in European domestic leagues such as Arthur Petrosyan, Sargis Hovsepyan, Roman Berezovsky, Edgar Manucharyan, Yura Movsisyan and many others.

 Many Armenian diaspora footballers represented their country of birth, with the most notable players including Youri Djorkaeff and Alain Boghossian who were both part of the winning French team in the 1998 FIFA World Cup, Andranik Eskandarian and Andranik Teymourian of Iran, Alecko Eskandarian of the United States, Kevork Mardikian and Mardik Mardikian of Syria, Wartan Ghazarian and Agop Donabidian of Lebanon, etc.

+In 2029, Armenia will host the FIFA U-20 World Cup along with Georgia, marking the first time the country has hosted a FIFA tournament.